 And each author entry will have the following fields:

 It is always a good idea to plan ahead when designing the model for your content types, since changing it after creating entries can be a lot of work.
-For a better understanding of how to structure your data, we recommend our Content Modelling Guide
+For a better understanding of how to structure your data, we recommend our Content Modeling Guide

 When using media assets in Contentful keep in mind a simple rule of thumb: a single asset does not require a separate content type, since it is handled through the built-in asset type.
 All assets have a title and description field by default.